-Wisconsin’s nine ethanol plants produce more than 500 million gallons a year – making Wisconsin the ninth-largest ethanol producing state in the country.
+Wisconsin’s eight ethanol plants produce more than 500 million gallons a year – making Wisconsin the ninth-largest ethanol producing state in the country.
 These plants use more than 180 million bushels of corn each year – about 37 percent of the state’s corn crop.
 Ethanol production in Wisconsin generates $4.2 billion in economic activity, impacting 19,000 jobs, with $982 million in wages, and generates $306 million in taxes.

 Not only is ethanol made from this corn, Ethanol plants produce about 2.8 gallons of ethanol from a 56-pound bushel of corn.
 From all the corn used to make ethanol in Wisconsin, the ethanol plants also make 1.5 million tons of high protein livestock feed (distillers grain).

 Ethanol is a Cleaner Fuel

 Fuel contains harmful aromatics, with 20% to 30% of each gallon of gasoline you put in your car comprised of harmful aromatics.
 Aromatics like benzen, toluene and xylene are added to increase the octane in fuel.
 These aromatics are what create invisible, odorless ultrafine particles (UFPs) that have been linked to a number of ailments, from lung cancer to cardiovascular disease, according to the Urban Air Initiative.
 Learn more by watching this video.